Wasn’t the officer supposed to read me my Miranda Rights?

 What happens if the Officer Failed to Read the Miranda Rights?

-Violation of the “Miranda Warnings” means that those warning were not read prior to the defendant making statements pursuant to interrogation, while the defendant was in custody.
+Violation of the “Miranda Warnings” means that those warnings were not read prior to the defendant making statements pursuant to interrogation, while the defendant was in custody.
 Custodial Interrogation is the key.
 If it is not proven that the rights were stated to the accused before the statement, then the statement cannot be used at trial.
 Hence, to use a statement of the accused pursuant to questioning, while in custody at trial, the Miranda warning must have been read.
 Rule: In custody + questioning + statement made + no warnings being read = Not to be used in trial.

 Can My Case Be Dismissed If The Miranda Rights Were Not Read?

-It didn’t happened to Ernesto, it might not happen for you either.
+It didn’t happen to Ernesto, it might not happen for you either.
 In such a trial where a confession was given in violation of Miranda, the confession is not presented to the Jury as evidence.
 If all of the other evidence is enough though, then they may still convict, even without hearing those statements (confession).
 On the other hand, if the confession was the only evidence, then it is doubtful that the prosecutor would proceed to trial.
-If so however, you’d have a good case.
+If so, however, you’d have a good case.

-What The Miranda Rights?
+What Are The Miranda Rights?

 - You have the right to remain silent.